 IEEE Spectrum’s Harry Goldstein went to RoboCup 2010 in Singapore to find out.
 Watch the video below to see these amazing little robots playing and also an interview with Dribblers team member Dorian Scholz.
 Then visit their YouTube channel for more more videos, including this year’s kid-size final.

-Erico Guizzo is the digital product manager at IEEE Spectrum.
+Erico Guizzo is the Director of Digital Innovation at IEEE Spectrum, and cofounder of the IEEE Robots Guide, an award-winning interactive site about robotics.
 He oversees the operation, integration, and new feature development for all digital properties and platforms, including the Spectrum website, newsletters, CMS, editorial workflow systems, and analytics and AI tools.
-He’s the cofounder of the IEEE Robots Guide, an award-winning interactive site about robotics.
 An IEEE Member, he is an electrical engineer by training and has a master’s degree in science writing from MIT.